dtutila/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ## Upgradable Contract
-The base application logic can be upgraded .
-A new the NFTSplitterAdmin contract implementation can be deployed to the network and the deployed address can be updated in the NFTSplitterAdmin using the `upgrade()` function.
+The base application logic can be upgraded.
+A new the **NFTSplitter** contract implementation can be deployed to the network and the new address can be updated in the NFTSplitterAdmin using the `upgrade()` function.

 ## Pausable
-The creation of new proxy contracts in the Factory can be paused and unpaused, this can be controlled in the NFTSplitterAdmin contract with the `pause()` and `unpause()` functions The creation of new proxy contracts in the Factory can be paused and unpaused, this can be controlled in the NFTSplitterAdmin contract with the `pause()` and `unpause()` functions.
-The state can be obtained with the function `isPaused()`.
+The creation of new proxy contracts in the Factory can be paused and unpaused, this can be controlled in the NFTSplitterAdmin contract by using the `pause()` and `unpause()` functions.
+The pause state can be obtained with the function `isPaused()`.